-Our horizon scan identified key questions for progressing fish and fisheries throughout Australia, as was also found in a broader marine science context in New Zealand by Jarvis and Young (2019).
+Our horizon scan identified key questions for progressing fish and fisheries throughout Australia.
 These knowledge gaps allow researchers to seek investment and target their skills around issues that are important for the future of our species, ecosystems and fisheries.
-It is hoped that future horizon scan activities are undertaken to allow for continual development and reflection in the issues that face research, academics, stakeholders and managers working in the field.
+It is hoped that future horizon scan activities are undertaken to allow for continual development and reflection in the issues that face research, academics, stake aders of managers working in the field.